thomlake/pytorch-attention/README.md

 Variable Length
 ---------------
-If the number of context vectors varies within a batch, a context can be ignored by adding negative infinity to the corresponding score.
-This will cause the softmax to evaluate to zero at those locations.
-Likewise, query vectors can be ignored by multiplying their normalized score by zero.
+If the number of context vectors varies within a batch, a context can be ignored by forcing the corresponding weight to be zero.

+In the case of the softmax, this can be achieved by adding negative infinity to the corresponding score before normalization.
+Similarly, for elementwise normalization functions the weights can be multiplied by an appropriate {0,1} mask after normalization.

-A context mask, with entries in `{-inf, 0}`, and query mask, with entries in `{0, 1}`, can be passed into the `attend` function.
+To facilitate the above behavior, a context mask, with entries in `{-inf, 0}` or `{0, 1}` depending on the normalization function, can be passed to this function.
 The masks should have size `(B, M, N)`.

-Alternatively, lists can be passed giving the size of the query and context for each item in the batch.
+Alternatively, a list can be passed giving the size of the context for each item in the batch.
 Appropriate masks will be created from these lists.

+Note that the size of output does not depend on the number of context vectors.
+Because of this context positions are truly unaccounted for in the output.

 References
 ----------